jsam/fuseline/docs/for-developers/broker-api.md

 ```

 Workers report step completion, failure or progress by posting the step
 state back to the broker.
+The payload may include a list of
+`next_steps` to enqueue.
+This allows the worker to control progression
+without the broker needing the workflow definition.

 ### Keep alive